GREATDANELADY.COM

 Albert S. Townshend, DVM

-Staff Veterinarian, Eagle Pet Products, Inc.
+Staff Veterinarian, Wellness Pet Products, Inc.

 It was once thought that dogs and cats, as they grow older, need less protein.
 Protein is the most difficult thing for the kidneys to deal with (the heart and kidneys are typically the first organs to have problems as we grow older).
 While it is true that if the kidneys are already failing the protein level should be low, it has been found that, in a normal healthy older animal, it is not the amount of protein that is the problem, but the quality of the protein.
 If the protein is of good quality, it actually enhances the efficiency of the kidneys.